bcgov/ols-geocoder/BCAddressExchangeSchema.md

 ## Example #6 - A building with an emergency lane and door

-Assume the HR MacMillan Space Centre in Vancouver has an emergency access door and an adjacent emergency access lane that runs to Chestnut St, here are the addresses to be exchanged:
+Buildings may have special entrances for emergency access or service staff.
+These can be treated as subsites of the main building.
+For example, assume the HR MacMillan Space Centre in Vancouver has an emergency entrance with an adjacent emergency access lane that runs to Chestnut St, here are the site and subsite addresses to be exchanged:

-HR MacMillan Space Centre -- 1100 Chestnut St, Vancouver, BC Emergency Access, HR MacMillan Space Centre -- 1100 Chestnut St, Vancouver, BC
+HR MacMillan Space Centre -- 1100 Chestnut St, Vancouver, BC Emergency Entrance, HR MacMillan Space Centre -- 1100 Chestnut St, Vancouver, BC

 The following exchange data records will represent the above addresses: